kailash-manasarovar/statement/docs/timeline/2024/march.md

 - The Ana lie continues and she choreographs me - tracks my movements using shared WhatsApp groups with the other teachers - in order to see her going to the toilet dressed as if she is pregnant.
 - On one of the last times I attended classes at the conservatory, Ana is playing trumpet music on her laptop and I hear it from her classroom as I walk by.

+## Cracked rib

+- I crack a rib during yoga class.
+- I wonder if whatever I'm ingesting causes bone thinning because it happened again a few months later.
+- I have to pause yoga for a month or so while it gets better.
+- It's good timing.
+- Some drugs make your bones thinner and make it more likely to experience this sort of thing.

 ## Threat to my life from the conservatory